 Are you looking for some great things to buy with your massive investment gains?
 This article will provide some good ideas thanks to an extraordinary rebound in the stock market since its March 2020 sell-off.

-With the NASDAQ up over 20% during the middle of a pandemic, many people are feeling richer and looking for great things to buy.
+With the NASDAQ and S&P 500 hitting new record-highs, despite a pandemic, many people are feeling richer and looking for great things to buy.
 Coming close to the edge and surviving does that to people!

 We Should Spend More Of Our Money